Skip to content

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-To bring your Elastic Beanstalk environment to an operational state, perform the actions associated with your CloudFormation stack status in the following table:
+To change your Elastic Beanstalk environment to an operational state, use the following table to take actions depending on your CloudFormation stack status:

 CloudFormation stack statusCloudFormation actionElastic Beanstalk action